mrsmiler1234/minecraft-server-installation-script/README.md

 ### Adding a map
 You can also add a map directly during installation.
 After installing the kernel, you will be prompted to provide a direct link to the map (in .zip or .7z format):

+### Addind a plugins
+After installing the map, you can also choose a set of plugins to install or skip it.